1999 - July

 2020 - January

-As the new decade began, the Church of Body Modification proudly celebrated having members in 24 different countries worldwide.
+As the new decade began, the Church of Body Modification proudly celebrated having over 5,000 registered members in 24 different countries worldwide.
 This milestone underscored the growing international reach and diverse community united by the CoBM's mission.